timmybo5/simple-weapon-base/README.md

 ## Installing
 If you want to test out the base just drag and drop simple-weapon-base-master into your addons folder.

+## Usage
+Using the base into your own gamemode can be done by:
+1. Implementing the PlayerBase class into your player class `partial class MyPlayer : PlayerBase`
+2. If you want the HUD you'll need to initialize it in your game constructor `if ( IsServer ) { new DeathmatchHud(); }`

 ## Features

 ### Various